Case Study

 Creating virtual configurations shaved time off the project schedule.
 The laser scans were critical because the team overlayed them into design software.
 This allowed engineers to functionally program the space and avoid major obstructions while creating the most effective and efficient layout.
 As a part of this process, the scans enabled the group to identify systems (utilities or conveyors) that needed to be modified to facilitate the installation.
 Without the scans, this would have been done by trial and error, and the entire process would have taken much longer.

-While 3D scanning technology and the design team provided optimized layout scenarios to fit the new machinery, lines, feeds, panels for switches, and switches themselves, there were additional practical aspects that had to be reviewed and verified as workable by the end users.
-Our project team facilitated a virtual design review that included both Tyson corporate owners and the plant production team.
+While 3D scanning technology enabled the design team to provide optimized layout scenarios to fit the new machinery, lines, feeds, panels for switches, and switches themselves, there were additional practical aspects that had to be reviewed and verified as workable by the end users.
+Our project team facilitated a virtual design review that included both our client’s corporate owners and the plant production team.
 Incorporating end-user perspectives helped identify problems, such as production bottlenecks, early in the design process.

 Results

-The renovated space will help Tyson meet its increased production needs as consumer demand continues to grow, well into the future.
+The renovated space will help the major food processing company meet its increased production needs as consumer demand continues to grow, well into the future.
 The new equipment and optimized layout resulted in increased production, efficiency and safety, with production capacity growing by 50%.

 For this project, problems were identified early and hundreds of hours were saved in planning time and site visits, allowing the project to be constructed ahead of schedule.
 The innovative 3D scanning process, the resulting 360-degree virtual reality schematics, and collective wisdom gathered through ongoing stakeholder engagement resulted in several positive outcomes, including time and cost savings.